 As well as features for both Women's Health, Esquire and Nike's Dare to Zlatan campaign, Dave is the regular illustrator for the online section of the UK national newspaper Metro.
 His drawings also fill The Third QI Book of General Ignorance.

-His comic prints have succeeded in climbing the walls of London's Jealous and Lazarides Galleries, Liberty's department store, London Art Fair and exhibitions in Berlin and Philadelphia, and his greetings cards have found their way into Paperchase and Urban Outfitters.
+His comic prints have succeeded in climbing the walls of London's Jealous and Lazarides Galleries, Liberty's department store, London Art Fair and exhibitions in Berlin, Tokyo and Philadelphia, and his greetings cards have found their way into Paperchase and Urban Outfitters.
 The satirical dog toys of British MPs he designed this year with Pet Hates Toys (as seen on ITV's This Morning show) are currently on the shelves of all Scribbler stores.

 Lastly, Dave is also a regular storyboard artist for several production companies and has worked closely with the most respected comedy directors, such as Taika Waititi, Steve Bendelack, James Haworth and Roderick Fenske and was absolutely chuffed to help the brilliant comedian Harry Hill plan his movie.